Case Study - Corridor Digital

 Q: Where should I prioritize my budget to get the best rendering performance?

 A: Keyshot is a CPU-based rendering engine that benefits greatly from having a high number of CPU cores.
-In fact, we found that it scales almost perfectly with more cores which makes a high core count CPU - and even configurations with multiple physical CPUs - excellent for Keyshot.
-So while there are some other essentials like enough RAM and storage, you should prioritize getting the most powerful CPU you can.
+In fact, in our Keyshot Multi Core Performance article we found that it scales almost perfectly with more cores which makes a high core count CPU - and even configurations with multiple physical CPUs - excellent for Keyshot.
+So while there are some essentials you should not sacrifice on (such as having enough RAM and storage) you should prioritize getting the most powerful CPU to get the best rendering performance.

 Q: What are the advantages and disadvantages of a dual CPU workstation?

-A: The main advantage of a dual CPU workstation for Keyshot is that it allows you to have an extrememly high number of CPU cores - our dual CPU system allows for anywhere from 20 to 44 cores.
+A: The main advantage of a dual CPU workstation for Keyshot is that it allows you to have an extremely high number of CPU cores - our dual CPU system allows for 20 to 44 cores.
 This can give you anywhere from two to three times the render performance compared to our single CPU workstation.
-The downside is that it is physically larger and not idea for general CAD or 3D modeling tasks.
+The downside is that it is physically larger and not ideal for general CAD or 3D modeling tasks.
 These tasks tend to be what is called "single threaded" which means that they cannot utilize more than one or sometimes two CPU cores.
-Since the CPUs used in these dual CPU configurations run at relatively modest frequencies this means that you will have much lower performance compared to a single CPU workstation that is half (or even less) the cost.
+Since the individual cores in the dual Xeon CPUs run at relatively modest speeds this means that you will have much lower performance for these tasks compared to a single CPU workstation that is half (or even less) the cost.

 Q: Do I need to use a Quadro card or is GeForce OK?

-A: Keyshot technically does not care what video card you have in your system, so either a Quadro or a GeForce card should work fine.
-However, we tend to recommend using a Quadro card if possible simply because they are slightly more reliable, the drivers are a bit more stable.
-In addition, companies like AutoDesk (3ds Max/Maya) and Dassault Systemes (SOLIDWORKS) tend to heavy favor the use of Quadro cards.
-So if you plan on also running those applications using a Quadro card is a good idea.
+A: Keyshot technically does not care what video card you have in your system, so either a Quadro or a GeForce card should work just fine.
+However, there are certain times where you may want to use a Quadro card.
+First, they are slightly more reliable long-term since they are designed to operate under heavy load for extended periods of time and tend to have more stable drivers.
+In addition, companies like AutoDesk (Revit/3ds Max/Maya) and Dassault Systemes (SOLIDWORKS) tend to heavily favor the use of Quadro cards.
+So if you plan on running those applications on this system then using a Quadro card is likely a good idea.

 Q: How much system RAM do I need?